filak/IIPImage-on-Windows/README.md

 # IIPImage on Windows
-Build and install [IIPImage server](https://github.com/ruven/iipsrv) with Apache on Windows
+Build [IIPImage server](https://github.com/ruven/iipsrv) and install it with Apache on Windows

 For feedback plase use [Issues](https://github.com/filak/IIPImage-on-Windows/issues).